-

 - V. I. Fomichev

-Methane emission within the excavation area depends on the operation of mining machines, atmospheric pressure fluctuations, collapse of rocks of the main roof, irregularity of air supply, etc. Regardless of the influence of these factors, the methane content in the outgoing jet of the site should not exceed 1%.
-Consequently, it is necessary to supply to the site such amount of air Qpred that would ensure compliance with the requirements of Safety Rules at any combinations of these factors.
+Methane emission within the extraction panel depends on the operation of mining machines, atmospheric pressure fluctuations, collapse of the main roof rocks, non‑uniformity of air supply, etc. Regardless of the influence of these factors, the methane content in the outgoing air stream of the panel should not exceed 1%.
+Consequently, it is necessary to supply to the panel such amount of air Qcalc that would ensure compliance with the requirements of the Safety Rules for any combinations of these factors.

 -